davisagli/documentation/develop/addons/schema-driven-forms/further-reading.rst

    *z3c.form* forms in Plone.
 -  The `plone.autoform`_ documentation.
 Explains the raw behaviour of the *plone.autoform* library and its directives.
 -  The `plone.directives.form`_ documentation.
-Lists the form base classes.
+Provides base classes for registering forms using grok-style configuration (not officially supported).
 -  The :doc:`Dexterity manual </external/plone.app.dexterity/docs/index>`.
 Illustrates in various sections how *z3c.form* is used in Dexterity.